TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Introduction

 \section{Introduction}

-Excavators are one of the most common types of heavy-duty machinery used for many earth-moving activities, including mining, construction, environmental restoration, etc. According to~\cite{Zhangeabc3164}, the size of the global market share for excavators had reached \$44.12 billion in 2018 and is expected to grow to \$63.14 billion by 2026.
-As the demand for excavators increases, many autonomous excavator systems~\cite{Zhangeabc3164, aes2003, aes2011} have been proposed for material loading tasks, which involve use of perception and motion planning techniques.
-Since excavation is considered one of the most hazardous operations, robustness and safety are two of the most important factors in designing automated systems.
+Excavators are one of the most common types of heavy-duty machinery used for earth-moving activities, including mining, construction, environmental restoration, etc. As the demand for excavators increases, many autonomous excavator systems~\cite{Zhangeabc3164, aes2003, aes2011} have been proposed for material loading tasks, which involve perception and motion planning techniques.